yeti/signals/README.md

 6. Figure out a best-way to handle generator specific arguments (click has some utilities built-in for prompting)
 7. Documentation (ex. a demo app w/ demo api schema file)
 8. Create setup.py for pip installing and make a release for pypi
-    * Part of this would include making this a command you could run from anywhere (yak_communication vs. python -m yak_communication)
+    * Part of this would include making this a command you could run from anywhere (signals vs. python -m signals)
 9. Use something like https://github.com/rentzsch/mogenerator to auto generate core data files
 10. Don't require the user to have the ap-schema file on their computer but point to a URL
 11. Preserve existing edits to core data or data model file.